Healthy Homes Assessment Newtown

 Newtown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Newtown and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement in all Newtown and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records that demonstrate conformance with each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied lease.
+• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes